KinaUna/Examplium/README.md

 This is a fairly long and convoluted explanation as I don’t know how to present the ideas more succinct, yet.
 Sorry, but not sorry.
 It’s incomplete and could use some refinement, but like launching a startup or new product, getting something out there can be more useful than waiting for perfection.

+To get started with the application code see the [Getting Started document](Documentation/Code/Getting-Started.md).

 <br />

 ## Project naming